Next2D/framework/README.md

 The top properties that can be set for routing are alphanumeric characters, slashes, hyphens, and underscores.
 Access the View class in CamelCase using the slash, hyphen, and underscore as keys.

 #### Example
-In this case, you will access QuestListView.js.\
-The URL can be accessed at `https://example.com/quest/list`
+In the case of the sample below, access is enabled at `https://example.com/quest/list` and the context is set to `QuestListView.js`.

 ```json
 {